Click here to listen to a reading of this blog:

 The most noticeable differences in how I looked here, compared to when I was a healthy twenty-year-old, include the huge bags under my eyes, uneven skin tone, pinky-purple lash lines, thinned eyebrows, and a gaunt look to my face.
 I generally look very sick.

-These included, but were not limited to:
+Symptoms included, but were not limited to:

 - Muscle aches and pains